wp-plugins/wp-ajaxify-comments/readme.txt

 It is recommended to use the plugin's debug mode that could be enabled on the plugin's settings page ("Settings > WP-Ajaxify-Comments").
 After enabling the debug mode use a browser that supports console.log(...), e.g., Firefox with the Firebug extension or Google Chrome and open a page that contains a comment form.
 If the plugin is not working you most likley find an error message in the console saying that one of the selectors does not match any element.
 If your theme does not use the default IDs for the comment form (`#commentform`), the comment container (`#comments`) or the respond container (`#respond`) you need to go to the plugins settings page and provide the proper selectors.

 **Please note:** If you don't succeed in configuring the proper selectors please don't hesitate to ask a question the <a target="_blank" href="http://wordpress.org/support/plugin/wp-ajaxify-comments">plugin's support forum</a> or <a href="http://blog.janjonas.net/contact" target="_blank">send me a private message</a>.
 The plugin is highly customizable and *I'm not aware of conflicts to any themes or other plugins that cannot be resolved*.
-I would kindly ask you make a <a href="http://blog.janjonas.net/donate" tagret="_blank">small (PayPal) donation</a> when I'm able to find a working configuration for your customized WordPress site.
+I would kindly ask you make a <a href="http://blog.janjonas.net/donate" target="_blank">small (PayPal) donation</a> when I'm able to find a working configuration for your customized WordPress site.
 All donations save future development and support of the plugin.
 Thanks in advance!

 = Can I suggest new features? =

-If you miss a feature or if you have any other suggestions, please <a href="http://blog.janjonas.net/contact">contact me</a> or use the <a href="http://wordpress.org/support/plugin/wp-ajaxify-comments">support forum</a>.
+If you miss a feature or if you have any other suggestions, please <a href="http://blog.janjonas.net/contact" target="_blank" >contact me</a> or use the <a href="http://wordpress.org/support/plugin/wp-ajaxify-comments">support forum</a>.

 = Are there any known problems? =